-Sec.
-IV-A. Also, we regard the reduced model f{red}^{PE} , which has the same state that can be observed in the real system, as a simulator.
+We first demonstrate how physical parameter estimation works in two different environments; sim-to-sim and sim-to-real settings.
+For sim-to-sim setting, we regard the full model f{full}^{PE} as a real system because it contains full internal state that is difficult to observe in the real setup as described in Section IV-A. Also, we regard the reduced model f{red}^{PE} , which has the same state that can be observed in the real system, as a simulator.
+For f{red}^{PE} , we start with default values given by MuJoCo, and we set smaller friction parameters to f{full}^{PE} in the sim-to-sim setting, because we found the real maze board is much more slippery than what default MuJoCo's parameters would imply.
 For sim-to-real setting, we measure the difference between the real system and the reduced model f{red}^{PE} .
-For f{red}^{PE} , we start with default values given by MuJoCo, and we set smaller friction parameters to f{full}^{PE} in the sim-to-sim setting, because we found the real maze board is much more slippery than what default MuJoCo's parameters would imply.

-We collected samples using the NMPC controller computed using current $f{\rm red}^{\rm PE}$ models, and found the objective defined in equation 3 converges only ~ 10 transitions for each ring.
+To verify the performance of physical parameter estimation, we collected samples using the NMPC controller computed using current $f{\rm red}^{\rm PE}$ models on both settings, which corresponds to line 1-3 of Algorithm 1, and found the objective defined in (3) converges only ~ 10 transitions for each ring.
 For sim-to-sim experiment, the RMSE of ball location θ in two dynamics becomes $\approx 2e - 3$ [rad] (≈ 0.1 [deg]), which we conclude the CMA-ES produces accurate enough parameters.
-Figure 5 shows the real trajectories obtained by $f{\text{full}}^{\text{PE}}$ (in red), simulated trajectories obtained by $f{\text{red}}^{\text{PE}}$ with optimized friction parameters (in blue), and simulated trajectories before estimating friction parameters (in green).
+Figure 3 shows the real trajectories obtained by $f{\rm red}^{\rm PE}$ (in red), simulated trajectories obtained by $f{\rm red}^{\rm PE}$ with optimized friction parameters (in blue), and simulated trajectories before estimating friction parameters (in green).
 This qualitatively shows that the estimated friction parameters successfully bridge the gap between two different dynamics.
 Since tuning friction parameters for MuJoCo is not intuitive, it is evident that we can rely on CMA-ES to determine more optimal friction parameters instead.
 Similarly, we find that sim-to-real experiment, the RMSE of ball position θ between the physics engine and real system decreased to $\approx 9e - 3$ [rad] after CMA-ES optimization.
 However, we believe this error still diverges in rollout and we still suffer from static friction.
-We also observed that CMA-ES optimization in the sim-toreal experiments quickly finds a local minima with very few samples, and further warm starting the optimization with more data results in another set of parameters for the physics engine with similar discrepancy between the physics engine and the real system.
+We also observed that CMA-ES optimization in the sim-to-real experiments quickly finds a local minima with very few samples, and further warm starting the optimization with more data results in another set of parameters for the physics engine with similar discrepancy between the physics engine and the real system.
 Thus, we perform the CMA-ES parameter estimation only once in the beginning and more finetuning to GP regression.